Neapolitan Pasta and Lentils

 Steps

-• What I do to make pasta and lentils tastier is to prepare the lentils according to this recipe: Spiced Stewed Lentils with the ingredients I listed above.
-I first boil the lentils for about 30-40 minutes, add a bit of salt at the end of cooking, and drain them keeping the cooking water.
+• What I do to make pasta and lentils more flavorful is to prepare the lentils following this recipe: Spiced stewed lentils using the ingredients listed above.
+First I simmer the lentils for about 30-40 minutes, add a little salt at the end of cooking and drain them, reserving the cooking water.

 Spiced Stewed Lentils, Eat Without Belly

-• As soon as the pasta is cooked, al dente in my case, turn off the heat, adjust the salt, and let it rest for a couple of minutes.
-Our light Neapolitan pasta and lentils is ready to be served at the table!
+• As soon as the pasta is cooked — al dente in my case — turn off the heat, adjust the salt and let it rest for a couple of minutes.
+Our light Neapolitan pasta and lentils is ready to be served!

-• I like to add a bit of fresh parsley coarsely chopped directly on the plate while the Dutchman likes to add raw “olio santo” (very spicy, I prepare it myself).
-My son, on the other hand, would add more tomato sauce because he likes it very red.
+• I like to add a bit of roughly chopped parsley directly on the plate, while my Dutch friend likes to drizzle his with very spicy flavored oil (homemade).
+My son would add extra tomato sauce because he likes it very red.

-In short, everyone has their own tastes but the base is a delicious embraced pasta and lentils.
-And I tell you, it tastes even better the next day: it’s even tastier!
-And how do you prepare this classic of Italian cuisine?
+So everyone to their own tastes, but the base is a deliciously clinging pasta and lentils.
+And I won’t even tell you how good it tastes the next day: it’s even better.
+How do you prepare this classic of Italian cooking?
 Let me know in the comments.

 Enjoy your meal!